codewithher/CWH-Scripts/_2023/Web-C4C/1-Script.md

 >

 notes:
+Now that we know about why we would build a website and what types of websites there are.
+Let's write down some information about our goals, ourselves, and our product.

-Let's fill out some questions we should answer before we build our website.
-Check out this [Template](https://docs.google.com/document/d/1re3KItx1baCJy7j0T21a3aVNsxjaJNiFn-8xIdT2__Q/edit?usp=sharing) or write down your answers on a different sheet of paper
+To do this, check out this [Template](https://docs.google.com/document/d/1re3KItx1baCJy7j0T21a3aVNsxjaJNiFn-8xIdT2__Q/edit?usp=sharing) or write down your answers on a different sheet of paper.

 - Why buy cookies
 	- They’re delicious and they support local troops!